jchen1210/SimplexFlow/README.md

 ## A learning tool for the Simplex Algorithm from Linear Programming

+All **bolded** terms are defined in a glossary at the bottom of this page.

 This application is intended to provide a resource for students studying linear programming (at UBC this is MATH 340) to step through and check their work at different steps of the "**Simplex Algorithm**" (SA).
 For those unfamiliar with linear programming, many problems in real life can be restated in the form of *"maximize a linear function* $f$ *subject to some number of linear constraints"*.
 See the appendix for a simple concrete example of this form of problem.

-My motivation for creating this project is that I found the available online resources for solving *linear programs* (LPs) to be rather lackluster.
+My motivation for creating this project is that I found the available online resources for solving **linear programs** (LPs) to be rather lackluster.
 - Many of them were able to offer a total solution without stepping capability, but given the number of arithmetic operations in the SA, stepping through would be an incredibly useful feature for checking work.
-- Despite the fact that the SA is an algorithm, there are some degrees of freedom in what *pivot rule* is being used at each step of the algorithm; no online resources offer satisfactory features in this aspect.
+- Despite the fact that the SA is an algorithm, there are some degrees of freedom in what **pivot rule** is being used at each step of the algorithm; no online resources offer satisfactory features in this aspect.
-- There are many different ways that the steps of the algorithm can be represented (MANY different variations of *tableau* or matrix).
+- There are many different ways that the steps of the algorithm can be represented (MANY different variations of **tableau** or matrix).
 All online solvers offer only 1 representation each, making their usage cumbersome if the tableau used in your classroom setting is different from the one in the solver.

 So, my project is to build a robust learning tool for students studying linear programming.
-Its features include stepping capability through the simplex algorithm according to the user's choice of *pivot rule* and support for multiple common tableau/matrix formats.
+Its features include stepping capability through the simplex algorithm according to the user's choice of **pivot rule** and support for multiple common tableau/matrix formats.

 ## User Stories

+All **bolded** terms are defined in a glossary at the bottom of this page.

 As a user, I want to be able to:
-- Initialize the number (arbitrary) of variables in my linear program (LP)
+- Initialize the number (arbitrary) of variables in my **linear program** (LP)
-- Set the coefficients of my objective function
+- Set the coefficients of my **objective function**
 - Add constraints to my LP (arbitrary number)
-- Set the coefficients of each constraints
+- Set the coefficients of each constraint
-- Check if a given solution satisfies all constraints
+- Check if a given solution is **feasible** (satisfies all constraints)
-- Check the objective value of a given solution
+- Check the objective function value of a given solution
-- Solve my LP by manually performing pivoting steps
+- Solve my LP by manually performing **pivot** steps
 - Solve my LP by algorithmically performing pivoting steps
 - View a list of previous pivoting states (steps in solving)
-- Check if my LP has been solved
+- Check if my LP has been solved (optimal)

 ## Appendix